sleeplessghost/LichessRecurringTournament/README.md

 Or other schedules like daily at a specific time, or weekly on a specific day.

-You should be able to do something similar in unix with cron jobs.
+You should be able to do something similar in unix with a cron job.